aprescott/tenuki/README.md

 ## Territory scoring

-The score for each player under territory scoring is simply the number of points of territory.
+The score for each player under territory scoring is the number of points of territory, plus opponent stones you captured.

 Eyes in seki _do not_ count as points of territory.